Arduino Projects: Digital Audio Recorder

 In any CPU or microcontroller, a timer is just a hardware variable or ‘register’ that counts up to its maximum count (for example, 256 for an 8-bit timer), instantly drops back to zero and starts again.
 Because timers run off the master clock and each count takes a fixed number of clock cycles, we can programmatically figure out how long it will take to reach the top count, hence the ‘timer’ name.

-In our project, we use the chip’s ‘Timer2’ timer, switch it to this CTC mode and load an 8-bit register called ‘OCR2A’ with our ‘compare’ number to give us an interrupt every 45microseconds.
-That gives us a sample rate of approximately 22.19kHz – not perfect, but closer than anything else.
+For our project, we utilize the ‘Timer2’ timer on the chip, setting it to CTC mode and setting the ‘OCR2A’ register with our ‘compare’ number to generate an interrupt every 45 microseconds.
+This results in a sample rate of around 22.19kHz – not ideal, but better than anything else.

 For more detail: Arduino Projects: Digital Audio Recorder